Mnwa/wacr/Readme.md

 WEBRTC_PORT_MIN=0 # Minimal available port for webrtc peer connections WEBRTC_PORT_MAX=0 # Maximal available port for webrtc peer connections WEBRTC_INTERFACES_ALLOWED= # All interfaces allowed by default.
-List of allowed network interfaces split by ,
+List of allowed network interfaces split by , STATIC_DIR= # If set, service will distribute all static from this directory by path /static.
+Example: /static/index.html
 ```